 - Counseling on data protection, including drafting click-wrap or other end-user agreements for protecting online databases

 - Counseling on real property issues such as commercial leases.

 Information for Attorney Affiliates

-What is the entrepreneurship clinic?
+What is the Zell Entrepreneurship clinic?

-The Entrepreneurship Clinic launched in 2012 with the support of a generous donation from Michigan Law alumnus Sam Zell, ’66.
+The Zell Entrepreneurship Clinic launched in 2012 with the support of a generous donation from Michigan Law alumnus Sam Zell, ’66.
 The clinic provides free legal services to U-M student-led start-up ventures.
 The clinic runs on a semester schedule and includes “regular” clinic students each semester and a small number of returning “advanced” clinic students.
 The law students attend four hours of class each week, in which they learn and discuss both the practical lawyering skills and substantive legal knowledge associated with representing entrepreneurial ventures.
 The law students also spend 12 to 16 hours per week representing multiple clients.
 We also expect the law students to actively engage in the local and campus entrepreneurial community by attending events and offering educational workshops.

 What types of legal services does the clinic provide?